prithvi429/ML-Workflow-with-DVC-Pipelines/README.md

 4. Run notebooks in the `research/` folder for experiments.

 ## Version Control
-All data, code, and models are tracked using DVC and Git for full reproducibility.
+All data, code, and models are tracked using DVC and Git for full reproducibility